tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 ## Manual Propagation

-For protocols not natively instrumented (e.g., messaging systems or databases), you'll need to manually propagate the context by calling the `Inject` and `Extract` methods on the `Propagators.DefaultTextMapPropagator`.
+For protocols not natively instrumented (messaging systems, outbox, etc), you'll need to manually propagate the context by calling the `Inject` and `Extract` methods on the `Propagators.DefaultTextMapPropagator`.

  ```csharp